Contd. is short for continued, and it’s used in a screenplay to separate sections of the script.

 CONT’D can also be used outside of dialogue.
 It can mark passages that continue onto another page or scene as well.

-You may have noticed that every time we have formatted a screenplay using this blog, we added a CONT’D at the top of each new scene and at each end of each transition.
+Every time we have formatted a screenplay using this blog, you may have noticed that we added a CONT’D at the top of each new scene and at each end of each transition.

 CONT’D is an abbreviation for continued, meaning continued from a previous point.